Stoke Mandeville Hospital: Foundation and growth

 In the early 1830s the village of Stoke Mandeville was badly affected by cholera epidemics that swept across England.
 A cholera hospital was established on the parish border between Stoke Mandeville and Aylesbury.

 In September 1943 the government asked German-expatriate spinal injuries specialist Ludwig Guttmann to establish the National Spinal Injuries Centre at Stoke Mandeville Hospital.
 The centre opened on 1 February 1944, and Guttmann was appointed its director (a position he held until 1946).
 As director of the UK's first specialist unit for treating spinal injuries, he believed that sport was a major method of therapy for injured military personnel helping them build up physical strength and self-respect.
 Guttmann became a naturalised citizen of the United Kingdom in 1945.
 Guttmann organised the first Stoke Mandeville Games for disabled personnel on 28 July 1948, the same day as the start of the London 1948 Summer Olympics.

 The games were held again at the same location in 1952, and Dutch World War II veterans took part alongside the British, making it the first international competition of its kind.
 These Stoke Mandeville Games have been described as the precursors of the Paralympic Games.
 The Paralympics were subsequently officialised as a quadrennial event tied to the Olympic Games, and the first Paralympic Games, no longer open solely to war veterans, were held in Rome in 1960.

-Recent history

 After the hospital joined the National Health Service in 1948, it sought to establish the Stoke Mandeville Stadium which was opened by Queen Elizabeth II in 1969.

 The hospital was visited by Diana, Princess of Wales who opened the new International Spinal Injuries Centre when it was refurbished in August 1983.

+21st century

 A redevelopment scheme over much of the site was procured under a Private Finance Initiative contract in 2004.
 The construction work was carried out by Alfred McAlpine at a cost of £47 million and completed in 2006.
 Sodexo was contracted to carry out the facilities management services on the site.
 A new maternity unit was opened in 2009.

 Mandeville, one of the official mascots for the 2012 Summer Olympics and Paralympics in London, was named in honour of the hospital's contribution to Paralympic sports.